gustavobastian/VR-second/README.md

 In order to test it, go to [https://gustavobastian.github.io/VR-second/](https://gustavobastian.github.io/VR-second/), you must have a camera connected to the computer.

+For more information or documentation, go to [https://ar-js-org.github.io/AR.js-Docs/](https://ar-js-org.github.io/AR.js-Docs/).

 ## Marks for scanning

 * <strong>Mark1</strong>: